continuous-dems/workshop-coastal-coupling-2026/modules/03-explore-validate/index.md

 newport_n44x64_w124x10_sm.gpkg
 ```

-The exact filename is based on the DEM tile or region, so yours may differ slightly.
+The exact filename is based on the DEM region specified in the command with -R , so yours may differ slightly.

 First, find it: